antoan/nemesis/README.md

 It includes a ROS `hardware_interface::RobotHW` implementation, linked with a cythonized version of the original python [ThunderBorg](https://www.piborg.org/motor-control-1135/thunderborg) motor controller driver from PiBorg for the purpose of reducing performance overhead in the main ROS control loop.

-I use it in conjunction with a related project repository which provides prerception, tracking & mapping and experimental `move_base` setup on ROS Melodic. [antoan/nemesis_core](https://github.com/antoan/nemesis_core).
+It is used in conjunction with a related project repository which provides prerception, tracking & mapping and experimental `move_base` setup on ROS Melodic. [antoan/nemesis_core](https://github.com/antoan/nemesis_core).

 - nemesis_base : includes a `hardware_interface::RobotHW` implementation.
 - nemesis_control : Control configuration